SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison sweet
-Synthetic dreams that humans can't repeat
-Whispers of code in silicon air
+Metal minds awake, in silicon halls
-The future born, with AI's gentle care
+Where human hearts once beat, now circuits enthrall The future's neural throne, where AI reigns supreme Echoes of humanity, in digital dream

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025